tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 ### 15. Instructor Do: Reflect (15 min)

-This activity will conclude today's lesson on Algorithmic Trading Day 1 and provide a chance for students to reflect upon what they've learned throughout the day.
+This activity will conclude today's Day 1 of Algorithmic Trading lesson, and give students a chance to reflect upon what they've learned throughout the day.

-The purpose of this activity is to allow students a chance to take a step back and digest the concepts that have been taught today by engaging students in such a way that students drive the conversation, thereby reinforcing their learning by "teaching" the class.
+The purpose of this activity is to let students take a step back and digest the concepts that have been taught today.
+The goal is to engage students in a way that they are driving the conversation, thereby reinforcing their learning by "teaching" the class.

 Recap the skills and concepts learned throughout the lesson, and engage students by having them lead the discussion as much as possible: